 The application process for a traditional commercial real estate loan requires a lot of time and documentation to complete, and prime or near-prime borrowers are most likely to qualify.
 If you have a lower credit score or less-than-stellar business finances, or the financed property needs renovation, you'll pay higher interest rates and have to put more money down in order to get a conventional commercial real estate loan.
 In this situation, you should consider commercial mortgage companies that specialize in subprime lending, or look for bridge, soft or hard money loans.

 Average Commercial Real Estate Loan Rates for Investment Properties

-Interest rates on investment property loans can be as low as 3%.
+Interest rates on investment property loans can be as low as 2.4%.
+An investment property loan would allow you to purchase a property to renovate and resell for a profit.
 However, the loan-to-value ratios on these loans will be lower than owner-occupied commercial real estate loans, meaning that you’ll be required to put more money down.
 On average, the loan-to-value ratio for these types of loans is between 65% and 75%.
 So, if you purchase a $1 million building, the lender may only give you a loan for $700,000, meaning that you’ll have to put $300,000 down.

 |Building Type||Average Rates||Avg.
 LTV Ratio||Avg.
 Terms||Avg.
 Amortization Period|

 |RV, mobile home or camp ground||2,54% - 10.43%||70%||9 years||25 years|

 |Self storage||2.85% - 7.61%||70%||6 years||28 years|

 Regional banks, credit unions and commercial mortgage companies are the best options for obtaining an investment property loan.
 However, banks tightened their credit requirements after the financial crisis of 2009, so you’ll need to be a strong borrower.
 A FICO Score between 620 and 680 would increase your chances of being approved.